 Fair Trade “certification”: Organizations vs. Products

-The Charter of Fair Trade recognises two different approaches to Fair Trade: the product certification route (used by FLO) and the integrated supply-chain route (used by WFTO).
+The International Fair Trade Charter recognises two different approaches to Fair Trade: the product certification route (used by FLO) and the integrated supply-chain route (used by WFTO).

 - The ‘product certification route’ guarantees fair production and/or distribution conditions of a specific product.